List of Peaky Blinders characters: Aberama Gold

-Aberama Gold (portrayed by Aidan Gillen) is a Romany gypsy hitman-for-hire and head of a respected Romany family.
+Aberama Gold (portrayed by Aidan Gillen) is a Romani gypsy hitman-for-hire and head of a respected Romani family.
 He is hired by Tommy Shelby when Luca Changretta arrives in England seeking revenge on the Shelby family.

 Aberama insists that, in addition to payment, Tommy help his son, Bonnie Gold, become a boxing champion in exchange for his services.
 Meanwhile, he becomes romantically involved with Polly Gray, and they become engaged.
 After Bonnie’s death, Aberama seeks revenge on Jimmy McCavern.
 During an ambush on McCavern in the fifth series, he is killed by the IRA.